 I work in the Robust Software Engineering Area, headed by Joseph Coughlan, which is in the Intelligent Systems Division (Code TI) at NASA Ames.

-I am currently working in the area of software development, analysis and validation tools for the Orion Multi-Purpose Crew Vehicle under Dr. Michael Lowry.
+I worked in the area of software development, analysis and validation tools for the Orion Multi-Purpose Crew Vehicle under Dr. Michael Lowry.

 I have worked in the areas of software analysis, software process, software engineering technology infusion, and automated code generation.